blehh2556/ajufohoc/README.md

 ## Section 2: Formatting Your Resume in Markdown

 Now that your tech stack is ready, you can draft your resume.
 Following Etter’s advice, we use Markdown to define what the information is (a header, a list, a link) rather than how it looks (font size, color, margins).
-We also opt for Markdown over Microsoft word because like Etter explains it gets complicated to deploy websites using Word and word and pdf aren't effective for multiple changes.
+We also opt for Markdown over Microsoft Word because like Etter explains it gets complicated to deploy websites using Word as word and pdf aren't as effective for multiple changes and living documentation.

 1. Open VS Code.